biosafetylvl5/gwynu/src/understanding/estradiol.njk.md

 ![Sonya is (at the time of writing) a senior at Evergreen Valley High School in San Jose, CA.  She serves as the Regional Director of Youth Movement Against Alzheimer’s (YMAA) and raises awareness for Alzheimer’s and Dementia nationally.
 She plans to major in Neuroscience or Global Health while advancing Alzheimer’s research to help discover treatments and cures for the disease during her college years.
 While medicine is her primary interest, she also loves interacting with and learning about diverse cultures-- especially through food.
 As an aspiring neurologist, establishing equity in treatments and healthcare is a goal of hers.
 Gender equality is another cause she is devoted to as president of Girl Up at her high school, and she hopes to continue empowering her community to help underprivileged women.](./estradiol/interns/sonya.jpg)

 Sonya worked on identifying progesterone aptamers in existing literature.
 She identified PG13T1 and PG13T2 from [Alhadrami 2017](http://doi.org/10.1016/j.ab.2017.02.014) as promising candidates.
-Unfortunately the experimental results *suggested* that they had good binding and selectivity but were ultimately inconclusive.
+The experimental results *suggested* that they had good binding and selectivity but were ultimately inconclusive.

 ![Sonya's Main Figure!
 [How I made this figure](./estradiol/interns/Progesterone-Aptamer-Titrations.html)](./estradiol/interns/figs/final-fig.png)